 By the end of 1962, the club had overseen the creation of the Rolling Stones who were brought together by Alexis Korner and played there over 20 times.
 Eric Clapton, Rod Stewart and Pete Townshend played Ealing, as did many other members of future bands that would later take the rawer sound of ROCK to the world.

 The Ealing Club and Blues Incorporated led directly to the early 1960’s British Rhythm and Blues Boom, which created the more intense sounds that were to influence so many.
 This included the Beatles, who had already opened the gates in the U.S. for the next wave of British bands.
 Groups such as the Rolling Stones, Cream, The Who, Manfred Mann, The Yardbirds, John Mayall, The Pretty Things, Fleetwood Mac, The Animals and Free, to name but a few, all participated or were heavily influenced by the scene generated by the Ealing Club.
+In 1973, David Bowie stated indicated he had been on the scene in those early days (see write up on Pin Ups)

 British Rhythm and Blues would soon spread to other London venues notably the Crawdaddy, Eel Pie Island, The Flamingo and the Marquee.
 Here in Ealing the foundations for this movement were already set in stone.
 Ealing resident Pete Townshend would develop feedback on his guitars at the first Who gigs at the Oldfield hotel (Greenford).
 He practiced his auto-destructive art on the Marshall speakers sourced locally in the first Marshall shop in Hanwell.